Policy Number: HR-30

 - Professional Staff Members are paid at their regular daily rate for time not worked on the observed Holiday.

-- If a Professional Staff Member is scheduled to work on a Holiday and calls in sick, the Professional Staff Member must use his or her available sick time.
+- If a Professional Staff Member is scheduled to work on a Holiday and calls in sick, the Professional Staff Member must use their available sick time.

 - If a Holiday occurs during a Professional Staff Member's scheduled vacation, it will be charged as Holiday pay with the remainder of the time being charged as vacation leave.